wp-plugins/farticles/readme.txt

 * Initial Version

 == Upgrade Notice ==

+= 1.1.0 =
+Section added to general settings to enable frontend, backend and login farts

 = 1.0.1 =
 Minor display issue in iPad cleaned up (fartscroll.js does not support iPad anyway)